 2) The NEF may perform parameter mapping and propagates the request to the PCF e.g. the NEF may derive the Internal group Id from the ASP Id or External Group Id.
 One of UE IDs List (Internal group Id) and network area information shall be provided to the PCF.

-3) The PCF may contact the UDM for translation of Internal group Id to an actual list of UE(s).
+3) The PCF may contact the UDM for translation of Internal group Id or ASP Identifier to an actual list of UE ID(s).

 4) The UDM answers to the PCF.